Aller au contenu principal Aller à la navigation

 Italy (Alto Adige, Friuli)Elegant, dry white winesFine structure and marked liveliness

-Compared with Burgundy, Champagne’s Chardonnay generally shows greater finesse and a crisper profile, often underpinned by delicate minerality, while northern Burgundian wines based on Chardonnay gain richer hazelnut and honey nuances as they age.
+Compared with Burgundy, Champagne’s Chardonnay offers greater finesse and freshness, often accompanied by delicate minerality, while northern Burgundian Chardonnay develops richer notes of hazelnut and honey as it ages.

 Champagne Terroirs and Chardonnay